 - (5) (a) Notwithstanding s. ss.
-743.07, 985.43, 985.433, 985.435, 985.439, and 985.441, and except as provided in paragraph (b) ss.
-985.461 and 985.465 and paragraph (f), when the jurisdiction of any child who is alleged to have committed a delinquent act or violation of law is obtained, the court shall retain jurisdiction to dispose a case, unless relinquished by its order, until the child reaches 19 years of age, with the same power over the child which the court had before the child became an adult.
+743.07, 985.43, 985.433, 985.433, 985.435, 985.439, and 985.441, and except as provided in ss.
+985.461 and 985.465 and paragraph (b) and (c) (f), when the jurisdiction of any child who is alleged to have committed a delinquent act or violation of law is obtained, the court shall retain jurisdiction to dispose a case, unless relinquished by its order, until the child reaches 19 years of age, with the same power over the child which the court had before the child became an adult.
 For the purposes of s.
 985.461, the court may retain jurisdiction for an additional 365 days following the child's 19th birthday if the child is participating in transition-to-adulthood services.
 The additional services do not extend involuntary court-sanctioned residential commitment and therefore require voluntary participation by the affected youth. - (b) The court shall retain jurisdiction, Notwithstanding ss.
-743.07 and 985.455(3), the term of any order placing a child in a probation program must be until the child's 19th birthday unless relinquished by its own order: - 1.
-Over a child on probation until the child reaches 19 years of age he or she is released by the court on the motion of an interested party or on his or her own motion. - 2.
-Over a child committed to the department until the child reaches 21 years of age, specifically for the purpose of allowing the child to complete the commitment program, including conditional release supervision.
+743.07 and 985.455(3), the term of any order placing a child in a probation program must be until the child's 19th birthday unless relinquished by its own order, over a child on probation until the child reaches 19 years of age he or she is released by the court on the motion of an interested party or on his or her own motion.

-- (c) The court shall retain jurisdiction over a juvenile sexual offender, as defined in s.
-985.475, who has been placed on community-based treatment alternative with supervision or who has been placed in a program or facility for juvenile sexual offenders, pursuant to s.
-985.48, until the juvenile sexual offender reaches 21 years of age, specifically for the purpose of allowing the juvenile to complete the program. - (c) Notwithstanding ss.
+- (c) The court shall retain jurisdiction, unless relinquished by its own order, over a child committed to the department until the child reaches 21 years of age, specifically for the purpose of allowing the child to complete the commitment program, including conditional release supervision. - (d) The court shall retain jurisdiction over a juvenile sexual offender, as defined in s.
+985.475, who has been placed on community-based treatment alternative with supervision, or in a program or facility for juvenile sexual offenders, pursuant to s.
+985.48, until the juvenile sexual offender reaches 21 years of age, specifically for the purpose of completing the program. - (c) Notwithstanding ss.
 743.07 and 985.455(3), the term of the commitment must be until the child is discharged by the department or until he or she reaches the age of 21 years.